There are a lot of confusing and unanswered questions about diet soda on keto.

 Non-caloric sweeteners can elevate insulin levels more than regular sodas.
 Consequently, you are promoting modern diseases and weight gain by drinking diet soda on keto.

-5. Diseases and Weight Gain with Diet Soda on Keto
+5. Diet Soda Promotes Weight Gain on Keto

 Here’s a general question induced by statistical evidence.
 If diet soda is at least neutral in terms of weight gain, why did its consumption and obesity skyrocket in the last decades?